(Monarda didyma 'Scarlet')

 Sold out

-Blue Camass is a native perennial flower that is commonly found growing in moist mountain meadows and slopes in the northwestern United States.
-At maturity, this plant reaches the height of 2' and features a 2' clump of blade-like leaves at the base of a firm stem, and a large clusters of 2-3” starry blue flowers.
-This plant can be grown in a container, attracts bee, butterflies, and hummingbirds, can be used as a cut flower, is edible, and self sows!
+Blue Camass is a native perennial flower commonly found growing in moist mountain meadows and slopes in the northwestern United States.
+At maturity, this plant reaches a height of 2' and features a 2' clump of blade-like leaves at the base of a firm stem and a large cluster of 2-3” starry blue flowers.
+This plant can be grown in a container, attracts bees, butterflies, and hummingbirds, can be used as a cut flower, is edible, and self-sows!

 (Salvia farinacea 'Blue')